sukinishimiyashouko/Bayesian3DGS/README.md

  `data_device` : Replacing  `data_device` with "cpu" can save GPU memory, especially in cases with a large number of viewpoints.
 Users with less than 12GB of GPU memory are recommended to use this option.

-## Scene Visualization

-Our work does not introduce additional parameters to the Gaussian ellipsoids, which means you can use any 3DGS viewer to visualize the trained scenes.
-We recommend [SuperSplat](https://superspl.at/editor) as a viewer.

 ## Citation